At DigInVT, we believe every day should be Mother’s Day, but we also know that this year, May 12th is the "official" day.

 Brunch for everyone

-Elsewhere in the state, stop by Brattleboro favorite duo Restaurant or take in the beauty at Simon Pearce in Quechee.
 Further north there's also a special menu at The Essex, and it's opening weekend at the Inn at Shelburne Farms.
-In Burlington, Guild Tavern offers a brunch that includes southern style gravy and biscuits as well as a carving board from their wood fired oven.
+In Burlington, Guild Tavern offers a brunch that includes southern style gravy and biscuits, as well as a carving board from their wood fired oven.

 Flowers are always welcome

-With the spring time warmth of the sun, some mothers just want to get into the garden.
-Bring Mom to Red Wagon Plants to buy flowers for her garden or perhaps a hanging basket of flowers for her porch.
+With the spring-time warmth of the sun, some mothers just want to get into the garden.
+Bring Mom to Red Wagon Plants or other area nurseries to buy flowers for her garden or perhaps a hanging basket for her porch.
 You can also help her celebrate all summer with a floral CSA from New Leaf Organics.
-Or stop by Gardener's Supply, and then grab a bite to eat at their Garden of Eatin' Cafe.
+Or sign your Mom up for a flower arranging class with Simon Pearce at The Essex Culinary Resort and Spa on May 11th.
+And for the future, be sure to make plans to attend the Grand Opening of Lavender Essentials of Vermont in Derby when they open June 30th.
+Mom will love it!

 For the mom who likes to cook. . .